 4. Cook earlier in the day

-Now, let me just tell you right now that I’m a morning person.
-So once 5:00 pm rolls around, I do not feel like cooking.
+Now, let me tell you right now that I’m a morning person.
+So once 5:00 pm rolls around, I’m pretty tired.
+I do not feel like cooking.
 At all.
 (And I’m a major foodie.)

 If you find yourself just plum tired and not wanting to cook, then consider cooking earlier in the day so all you have to do is reheat the food later.
 In fact, I found that once I started including meal prep in my weekly homeschool and work from home routine, everything worked better.